Veggie fried rice – Put that leftover rice to good use with another Chinese take-out fake-out favorite you can easily make at home.

 - 2 cups frozen peas and carrots, thawed

-- 3 cups cooked brown or other long-grain rice, chilled
+- 3 cups cooked brown or white rice, chilled

-- 3 tablespoons low-sodium soy sauce, plus more to taste
+- 3 tbsp low-sodium soy sauce, plus more to taste

 - Push the vegetables to the outside edge of the pan and heat 2 tbsp of the oil in the empty center of the pan.
 Add the eggs and whisk constantly until the eggs are just set then stir the eggs into the vegetables.
 Stir in the cold rice and using a wooden spoon, break up any clumps.

 - Spread the rice out in the pan and allow it to sit undisturbed for about 2 minutes.
 Stir the rice again, breaking up any clumps.
 Add soy and oyster sauces and stir until rice is thoroughly coated.
 Add the remaining green onions and toss to combine.
 Adjust seasonings by adding more soy sauce, if needed.
 Serve hot.

 As a member of the Amazon Associate affiliate program, I earn a small percentage from your qualifying Amazon purchases when you click the Amazon links on this page.
 I'm not informed of who purchases what, just of what products are purchased.

 Love me some take out fake out!
 Looks awesome!

 This is a staple in my house!
 We love it!